Temple Theatre (Sanford, North Carolina): History

-In the summer of 1989 another professional show was produced using contracts with Actors' Equity.
-In the Spring of 1990 the Temple Board of Directors voted to accept a budget that included salaries for actors during the regular season.
-This was essentially the end of 'community' theatre at the Temple, and while various shows continued to use unpaid, local, actors and tech crew, many in those positions were paid- some union wages.
-In 1990, David Almond, who had been the musical director for the community theatre was replaced by Bert Fox.
-Fox stayed as MD until the summer of 1994, after which Musical Directors were contracted show by show.
-In the Fall of 1994 Serena Ebhardt became the General Manager.
+In the summer of 1989, another professional show was produced using contracts with Actors' Equity.
+In the spring of 1990, the Temple Board of Directors voted to accept a budget that included salaries for actors during the regular season.
+This was essentially the end of 'community' theatre at the Temple, and while various shows continued to use unpaid, local, actors and tech crew, many in those positions were paid union wages.
+In 1990, David Almond, who had been the musical director (MD) for the community theatre was replaced by Bert Fox.
+Fox stayed as MD until the summer of 1994, after which musical directors were contracted show by show.
+In the fall of 1994, Serena Ebhardt became the general manager.
 She remained in that position until 2000 when she left to pursue other theatre activities.
-Kathy Stallings replaced Ebhardt and she left in 2001.
-Wicker retired in 1996 and the box office was filled with various part-time help.
+Kathy Stallings replaced Ebhardt, and she left in 2001.
+Wicker retired in 1996, and the box office was filled with various part-time help.

-In the fall of 1995 the Temple sponsored a community theatre named "The Community Playhouse'.
-They produced 1 show a year each September from 1995-1998.
+In the fall of 1995, the Temple sponsored a community theatre named "The Community Playhouse".
+They produced one show a year each September from 1995 – 1998.